 We represent the country's most extensive network of graduate engineers and are part of Saco, (the Swedish Confederation of Professional Associations).
-With around 153 000 members, the Swedish Association of Graduate Engineers is a strong association with considerable capacity and resources that we utilise for the benefit of our members.
+With 169.000 members, Engineers of Sweden is a strong association with considerable capacity and resources that we utilise for the benefit of our members.
 Read more about us her.

-The Swedish Association of Graduate Engineers provides solid support for its members through advisory services before and during salary negotiations, redundancy, downsizing processes and reorganisations, as well as advice regarding career issues, studies and working abroad.
+Engineers of Sweden provides solid support for its members through advisory services before and during salary negotiations, redundancy, downsizing processes and reorganisations, as well as advice regarding career issues, studies and working abroad.

 Every young engineer sees the way forward as a straight line.
 This is a good thing.
 But the unexpected can happen to anyone: illness, disputes, organisational change or personal chemistry – something just does not work.
 If this happens, we provide the best help.